srinarayan-srikanthan/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

 docker compose -f compose.yaml -f compose.telemetry.yaml up -d
 ```

-NB: You should build docker image from source by yourself if:
+**Note**: You should build docker image from source by yourself if:

 - You are developing off the git main branch (as the container's ports in the repo may be different from the published docker image).
 - You can't download the docker image.